NightB1ade/RolePlayingGames/DungeonsAndDragons/5e/TalesOfAvernus/AdventureLog/Session3.md

 Marco and Strum take the prisoner and head back to collect the halfling
 - He was hiding in the sarcophagus and whilst in there found a false floor
-	- Under this was a skeleton with 2 moonstones (50gp each) and a bag of beans inside it’s chest
+	- Under this was a skeleton with 2 moonstones (50gp each) and a bag of beans inside its chest
 	- He offers these to Strum as thanks
 - They head back to the bathhouse
 	- Here they encounter an irate customer